621: The Beast of Yucca Flats

 A lawn jockey is a small statue of a man in horse-racing gear, often holding a lantern.
 They were meant to be placed in front of homes for use as hitching posts.
-Traditionally, the figure portrayed a cartoonishly exaggerated African-American, and many people consider them racist for this reason.
+Traditionally, the figure portrayed a cartoonishly exaggerated Black man, and many people consider them racist for this reason.
 Later lawn jockeys used a more nondescript, generally Caucasian figure.
 They are, overall, problematic.

 [Sung.]
 One singular sensation a-dee-da-dee-da-dee-dah …

 A bit of lyric from the song “One,” which appears in the 1975 Marvin Hamlisch/Edward Kleban musical A Chorus Line.
 Some more: “One singular sensation every little step she takes/One thrilling combination every move that she makes/One smile and suddenly nobody else will do/You know you’ll never be lonely with you-know-who.”